 Keep your eye out for things like:

-• Credit Report Fee: Covers the cost of the bank obtaining your credit report from the credit reporting bureaus.
+• Credit report fee This covers the cost of the bank obtaining your credit report from the credit reporting bureaus.

-The added fees will typically impact the overall cost of buying the home if the borrower does not receive a seller or lender credit towards closing costs, so doing your research and reading the fine print up front might pay off.
+Unless you receive a seller or lender credit towards closing costs, the added fees will impact the overall cost of buying the home, so doing your research and reading the fine print up front might pay off.

-Depending on the loan terms and fees charged, some will be paid upfront at the beginning of the application process such as credit report and appraisal, while other fees might be paid at loan closing such as lender fees, title insurance and more.
+Depending on the loan terms and fees charged, some will be paid upfront at the beginning of the application process (such as credit report and appraisal), while other fees might be paid at loan closing (such as lender fees and title insurance).

 In some cases, under certain loan programs, you can borrow the money to cover these fees, which will increase your overall mortgage payment(s).
 Therefore, having a clear understanding of what fees you’ll owe is critical to understanding how much you’ll end up paying.